PRIIPs: Recommended Holding Period has been saved

 Recommended Holding Period impact on Reduction in Yield (RIY) and total costs

-Alongside with performance scenarios, PRIIPs KIDs display the RIY at various points in time, based on the RHP.
+Following the same principle as the performance scenarios, PRIIPs KIDs display the RIY at various points in time, based on the RHP.
 In particular, RIY tends to decrease over time.
 This is no surprise, since the effect of one-off costs tend to be diluted on a longer period of time.
 On the long run, RIY tends to converge to the sum of recurring and incidental costs.

 The tables displayed are only to illustrate the impact of RHP on PRIIPs figures and should not be relied on or used for any other purpose.